 Sandra Stewart | November 30, 2020

-Either way, you were undoubtedly influenced by the brand story—a combination of what that company says about itself, what others say about it, your experience of it, and what you know about its actions in the world.
-A muddled or negative brand story opens the door to pile-ons.
+A muddled or negative brand story—that combination of what a company says about itself, what others say about it, your experience of it, and what you know about its actions—opens the door to pile-ons.
 A clear, compelling, defensible brand story is gold: it draws people to a company in good times, keeps them loyal in bad, and inspires tolerance of its inevitable slip-ups.

 A strong brand story is not a set-it-and-forget-it asset, though: because a brand story is always being told, companies must constantly reinforce it through action and communication.
 That’s taxing in turbulent times, when the line between clever initiative and embarrassing misstep gets harder to discern and internal challenges can lead to tunnel vision.
 The solution is to focus on fundamentals: lean into your mission, listen to your stakeholders before acting, and act before speaking.
 With those principles in mind, here are three strategies for building your brand through whatever happens next.

 Unsettled periods create both opportunity and demand for fresh thinking.
 Now is the time to send your company’s ideas into the world.
 That could mean visionary thinking: What’s around the corner?
 How can the world rethink the way things are done in your field?
 What changes are in store for your sector?
 Or it could mean practical solutions for immediate problems.
 Regardless, the most effective thought leadership combines a fresh perspective, a clear point of view, utility to others and generosity.